 In the middle of the book there are about a dozen black and white photos, one with the skulls in the longhouse and others with their guides.
 It does look pretty basic and I salute them for surviving the journey and taking part in the celebrations and meals with the local tribes as many, including me, would have given up when they arrived in the first basic hotel.
 This same hotel seemed like a palace when they returned to stay there at the end of their journey.WHAT OTHERS HAVE SAID

 “ A marvelous book… a very funny, and expert witness” – The Tatler“Consistently exciting, often funny, and erudite without ever being overwhelming.” - Punch

 “Perseptive, hilarious and at the same time a serious natural-history journey into one of the last remaining unspoilt paradises.” – New Statesman

-I learned a lot from reading this book and found it educational, entertaining and at times very funny.
+Even if you are not planning on visiting Borneo this is a very good old fashioned travel journey.
+They did this with no back up, no film crew following behind with ‘real’ food and clean clothes.
+They were like the 19th century explorers and indeed the area they were exploring had not changed much in that time either so it was a real ‘Boy’s Own’ type adventure.I learned a lot from reading this book and found it educational, entertaining and at times very funny.
 I am just so very relieved that people can now visit places without going through those torments and discomforts.
 I certainly wouldn’t be visiting anywhere where I had to sleep in a hammock in one set of clothes and then change back into my wet ones again in the morning.
 Not my idea of a holiday and I admire those who can cope with those challenges.